nginx/unit-docs/source/configuration.rst

               It is invoked by the WebAssembly language module at language module startup,
-              after the WebAssembly module was initialised.
+              after the WebAssembly module was initialized.

           * - **module_end_handler**
             - String;